Talking With Your Partner About Condoms if You Are an HIV-Positive or Negative Woman

 - Carry condoms with you, so you will be ready for any unexpected sexual situation

 - Practice!
 Before being sexual with a partner, practice putting on and taking off a male condom.
 Try rolling one on and off a banana, dildo, or vibrator.
 Also try inserting and removing a female condom to see how it feels and how it fits.
+Studies show that using a female condom at least four times is important before people are completely comfortable with it.
+It may take some practice, but it's worth it.

 It can be difficult to talk about things like safer sex, especially when you are just getting to know someone.
 You may be worried that you will lose your partner or potential partner.
 However, it is important to keep the health and safety of yourself and your partner as top priorities.
 Even if you have trouble at first asking for what you need, do not give up.
 Your health and well-being are worthy of respect and protection, at any time and all the time.